pfdubois/BridgeBidding/source/JS.rst

 For example:

-* 1♣ - (1♦) - 2♥ shows a hand with weak values, not interest in game, with
+* 1♣ – (1♦) – 2♥ shows a hand with weak values, not interest in game, with
   six hearts.
 No alert is required.
-* 1♥ - (X) - 3♣ shows a hand with weak values, not interested in game,
+* 1♥ – (X) – 3♣ shows a hand with weak values, not interested in game,
   with |6ormore| clubs.
 No alert is required.
-* (1♣) - P - (1♥) - 2♠ is premptive, |6ormore| spades.
+* (1♣) – P – (1♥) – 2♠ is preemptive, |6ormore| spades.
 No alert required.
-* If 1♣ - 2♠ is preemptive, alert it.
+* If 1♣ – 2♠ is preemptive, alert it.
-* If 1♥ - 3♣ is preemptive, alert it.
+* If 1♥ – 3♣ is preemptive, alert it.

-A jump-shift could also be a conventional bid, such as a Bergen raise, or the special cases such as 1♦ - 3♣ where it is invitational.
+A jump-shift could also be a conventional bid, such as a Bergen raise, or the special cases such as 1♦ – 3♣ where it is invitational.
 Another alternative is to play
 :ref:`fit-showing jumps <fit_showing_jump>`.
 Those are great but a little tricky.